baconjs/bacon.js/README.md

 TODO
 ====

+- Try converting Worzone to bacon as a proof-of-concept (in progress)
 - Take equality seriosly: how should values be compared in, for instance, distinctUntilChanged
 - Performance tests (compare with RxJs for example)